2021 Real Estate Degree Guide

 A Spike in Real Estate Degrees

-Real Estate was the 148th most popular major in the 2017-2018 school year.
-Colleges in the United States reported awarding 5,183 degrees in this year alone.
-This is a difference of 754 over the prior year, a growth of 14.5%.
+Real Estate was the 163rd most popular major in the 2018-2019 school year.
+Colleges in the United States reported awarding 5,700 degrees in this year alone.
+This represents a 9.1% increase in real estate degrees awarded over the prior year's total of 5,183.

-There are 47 schools offering degrees in real estate in the United States.
+Approximately 117 colleges in the U.S. offer a real estate degree of some kind.
 This year's Best Colleges for Real Estate ranking compares 29 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom real estate rankings further below.

 Requirements for Getting a Degree in Real Estate